 The Community Rating System (CRS) is a voluntary incentive program run by the Federal Emergency Management Agency (FEMA) that encourages community floodplain management activities that exceed the minimum requirements set by the National Flood Insurance Program (NFIP).
-In CRS, a community’s flood insurance premium rates are discounted in exchange for taking steps to protect people and properties from floods and storms (the reductions reflect the reduced flood risk resulting from the community’s actions).
+The CRS also provides an incentive for communities to initiate new flood protection activities.